How we help your child

 We believe it is the right of every child to feel happy and secure.
 Along with high quality teaching, we are also dedicated to providing excellent pastoral care.
 Families appreciate the warmth of relationships between teachers, pupils and their parents, which ensures that your son or daughter will be known as an individual.

 Form tutors are primarily responsible for the pastoral care of pupils in their form.
-Pupils see their form tutors every morning and afternoon at registration and can ask about any uncertainties, however small they may seem.
+Pupils see their form tutors every morning at registration and can ask about any uncertainties, however small they may seem.
 Form tutors take the time to get to know each child individually and discuss with parents any difficulties that may arise.

 Heads of Year and Heads of Section